 Now let us compare the Laowa 15mm 2.0 to the Samyang 14mm 2.8 (MF).
 Keep in mind though the camera position hasn’t changed between shots so we are looking at the Laowa’s extreme corner and an area slightly before that on the Samyang:

 The Samyang still has a slight edge but the difference has become quite small now.
-Still, the Laowa is not the revelation many astrophotographers have hoped for, but keep in mind so far no lens is.
+Still, the Laowa is not the revelation many astrophotographers have hoped for.
 I will talk about this a bit more in the “Alternatives” section.
 Don’t get me wrong here, this is not a bad performance, just not as good as many had wished.

-Update: I finally had the chance to shoot the milky way with this lens.
+I often used this lens to shoot the milky way.
 As you already know coma correction is not perfect, but if the slight coma in the corners bothers you or not you need to decide for yourself.
-I have uploaded an A7s Raw file here for you to download and see for yourself.

 A huge benefit of the fast aperture is the abilty to actually see the milky way in the viewfinder, which makes framing at night a lot easier.

 Most of you already know I prefer 10-bladed aperture diaphragms and I really wish this lens would feature one as well.
 With it’s 7 aperture blades the Laowa produces sunstars which are not so well defined in my opinion, as the rays differ in length.
 Stopping down further doesn’t really change anything here.

 This is a highly subjective topic so you might want to have a look at this article and decide for yourself, what you prefer.

 Update: Laowa 15mm 2.0 lenses produced after Dec.
 2019 feature 5 straight aperture blades that lead more distinct sunstars.